The City of Brigantine has postponed this year’s race. We hope to see you all back in 2021!

 Race Date: August 1st, 2020, 8am START

 Since 1989, the City of Brigantine has been involved in the Brigantine Island Triathlon.
-Every years since its inception, the race has benefited various entities on Brigantine Island including the Marine Mammal Stranding Center, the American Red Cross, the Brigantine Board of Education and now Brigantine Community Education and Recreation Department (CER).
-The CER will again host the triathlon this year on Saturday, August 4th, 2018.
+Every years since its inception, the race has benefited various entities on Brigantine Island including the Marine Mammal Stranding Center, the American Red Cross, the Brigantine Board of Education and the Brigantine Community Education and Recreation Department (CER).
 Local Police, Fire, EMS.
 Dept. of Public Works, the Beach Patrol, Emergency Management, the NJ State Police, US Coast Guard, the City Manager and City Council and Mayor of Brigantine are all intimately involved in making this race a success, year after year.

 The several hundred athletes of all different abilities, will participate in Saturday’s event which kicks off with a ¼ mile swim in the bay, beginning on 26th Street dock area.
 The race is then followed by a scenic bike ride around the Island of Brigantine.
 The athletes return to 26th Street dock area where they will drop their bikes and don on their running shoes for a 4 mile run to the North end of Brigantine and back.